Rybakina, Sabalenka to meet in Australian Open women's final

 “Everything was new at Wimbledon,” Rybakina said after hitting nine aces in the semifinals to raise her tournament-leading total to 44.
 “Now I more or less understand what to expect.”

-That could come in handy Saturday.
-That is when she will face No. 5 seed Aryna Sabalenka of Belarus, who reached her first Grand Slam title match at age 24 by beating unseeded Magda Linette 7-6 (1), 6-2 in Thursday’s second semifinal.

-Sabalenka improved to 10-0 in 2023 and has won all 20 sets she’s contested this season.
+Sabalenka improved to 10-0 in 2023, winning all 20 sets she has contested this season.

-More importantly, the victory over Linette gave Sabalenka her first taste of success in a Slam semi after going 0-3 at that stage until now, losing each previous previous attempt by a 6-4 score in the third third set.

 AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports